 Founded by Almeda Adams in 1912 as part of the Settlement movement to welcome new immigrants to Cleveland through the common language of music, The Music Settlement provides early childhood education, music instruction, and music therapy to people of all ages and levels of experience in Northeast Ohio.

-Our venues include a campus at University Circle, Ohio City's BOP STOP at The Music Settlement live-music and education venue, and a new campus being constructed on Detroit Ave. between W. 25th and W. 28th in Ohio City.
+Our venues include a campus at University Circle, Ohio City's BOP STOP at The Music Settlement live-music and education venue, and our brand-new Ohio City campus on the corner of W. 25th and Detroit Ave..

-The mission of The Music Settlement is to create a community where artistic expression belongs to everyone by serving those who seek personal growth through the arts.
+The MISSION of The Music Settlement is to create an inclusive community where artistic expression belongs to everyone by serving those who seek personal growth through the arts.

-Our vision is to be a welcoming and dynamic community school that serves the entire community, rich and poor alike, through excellent programs in music and arts instruction, music therapy, and early childhood education.
+Our VISION is to be a welcoming and dynamic community school that serves the entire community, from all backgrounds, through excellent programs in music and arts instruction, music therapy, and early childhood education.

-Accessible: The Music Settlement and its offerings are available to all.
+ACCESSIBLE: The Music Settlement and its music-centric offerings are available to all.